sashiku/sushi-scheme/README.md

 # sushi-scheme

-A color scheme where the dark mode contrast is dialed down.
-The contrast still compliant acessibility guidelines.
+A color scheme where the dark mode contrast is dialed down while being compliant with acessibility guidelines.

 Palette | :art: | Hex | RGB | HSL | LCH |
 ---     |---    |---  |---  |---  |---  |